SamStudio8/naaaavi/README.md

 ### I don't like your funny command name

-`navi` is also installed so you don't have to remember that there are currently four `a` characters in `naaaavi`.
+The `navi` command is provided as a synonym of `naaaavi` so you don't have to remember that there are currently four `a` characters in `naaaavi`.